 A growing number of businesses are starting to pay invoices via electronic payment gateways.
-Paypal reports that 106 million individuals and businesses have created accounts and it processes over $315 million in transactions every day.
+Paypal reports that 106 million individuals and businesses have started business accounting and it processes over $315 million in transactions every day.

 They can request that their customers send electronic invoices and pay them in less than a minute by logging into their account and clicking a button.

 They should find new ways to automate their bookkeeping when they reevaluate their business plan.
 Please don’t hesitate to contact us if you are interested in automating your bookkeeping and we look forward to hearing from you!